PavelTajdus/ProcessWire-Czech-Language-Pack/README.md

 # Czech Language Pack for ProcessWire

-Czech (cs-CZ) translation files for ProcessWire 3.0.96 Warning - this is PRE-RELEASE version of language pack.
+Czech (cs-CZ) translation files for ProcessWire 3.0.96

 ## How to Install a Language Pack